kimrojas/agox/docs/source/introduction.rst

 In general the class instances can be connected in two ways.
 Some classes use other classes and store instances of them as their own properties, e.g. the collector takes and stores instances of generators.
 The second way involves being observers of the main AGOX iterative loop.
-This is covered in the section about `observers`_.
+This is covered in the section about `My target`_.